ThinkBigAnalytics/scalding-workshop/Workshop.md

 There are seven languages and an invalid value that looks vaguely like a null!
 These "languages" are actually from messages in the stream that aren't tweets, but the results of other user-invoked actions.

-The output in `output/count-star.txt` is a single line with the value 1000, the same as the number of lines in the data file.
-Similarly, `output/count-star-limit.txt` should have 100, reflecting the limit to the first 100 lines.
+The output in `output/count-star.txt` is a single line with the value < 1000; there are 1000 lines, but not all have a non-null value for the language of the tweet.
+Similarly, `output/count-star-100.txt` should contain the value of 100, reflecting the `limit(100)` step added to its dataflow.

 Note that the implementations use `groupAll`, then count the elements in the single group, via the `GroupBuilder` object.
 (The `count` method requires that we specify a field.
 We arbitrarily picked `tweet_id`.)

-By the way, this approach is *exactly* how Pig implements `COUNT(*)`.
+By the way, this pattern is *exactly* how Pig implements `COUNT(*)`.
 For example:

 	grouped = group tweets all;
 	count = foreach grouped generate COUNT(tweets);

+Now you're a Pig programmer.
+You're welcome...

 Here, `tweets` would be the equivalent of a Pipe and `grouped` is the name of a new Pipe created by grouping all records together into one new record.
 The `foreach ... generate` statement iterates through this single record and projects the `COUNT` of the group contents (named `tweets` after the original relation).

-Finally, note that we commented out the additional example using the `limit` feature.
-Unfortunately, there is a bug where running in local mode causes a *divide by zero* error.
-As we'll demonstrate later, this bug doesn't appear when running with Hadoop.
+Note, the `limit(...)` feature appeared to have a bug that caused a *divide by zero* error in earlier versions of Scalding that only appeared when running in local mode, but not when running Hadoop jobs.
+(Or, it might have been a Cascading bug...)

 ### Further Exploration